 The best VPN service right now is ExpressVPN.
 It's the best all-round option for speed, privacy and unblocking websites.
-A close second place is IPVanish, which is another very reliable VPN that we like a lot - particularly the way it handles P2P and torrenting.
+A close second place and third place are Surfshark, whose downright simplicity to download and operate make it a really appealing option, and IPVanish that handles P2P and torrenting particularly admirably.
 Read more about these VPN services and the competition below.

 The best all-round VPN service for speed, privacy and unblocking